 7. Involve the Family – Parents who are involved in piano lessons are more likely to view them as important.
 Encourage family members to be participants during practice time, invite family members in to observe lessons, and create studio events or incentives that involve parents.
 Making piano lessons a “family affair” will build those feelings of loyalty… rapidly.

 Taking Piano Lessons “Off The Table”

 With enough effort on your part, you can likely make piano lessons be the one activity that is “off the table” when it comes to deciding what stays and what goes when a family is faced with these kinds of decisions.
-And you’ll not only be doing yourself a favour by doing so.
+And you’ll not only be doing yourself a favor by doing so.
 As one of the most popular Facebook shareables we’ve ever created states: “When you’re 90, you probably won’t be playing soccer, doing gymnastics or dancing hip hop.
 But you’ll still be able to play the piano.”
-Here’s to a whole bunch of 90 year old pianists due to your efforts!
+Here’s to a whole bunch of 90-year-old pianists due to your efforts!